BartvBaal/Thesis/papers.md

 ### Thermonuclear Burst Oscillations, Anna Watts 2012
 * Are all burst oscillators ms pulsars?
 Is that selection/data bias?
+  - They are not; initially people thought that "bursters don't pulse, and pulsars don't burst"
 * "Sources with burst oscillations frequency <400 Hz tend to have short, most likely helium-dominated bursts". <> Didn't we discuss this in the last group meeting that there seems to be a limit at 401Hz, which if this is true could be due to the fact that they are He bursters?
 Would explain the plateau'ing of sources (as to why its 400, dunno)
 * PRE = Photospheric Radius Expansion
 * ?Burst Oscillation Trains?